work-samples/global_id/README.md

 So our first tests focus on example-driven testing (aka unit testing) to see if the ID generator is doing what we expect.

 There are two tests at this level.
-If our function monotonic (ever increasing), and does our time-based approach support the required _simultaneous_ access.
+Our function should be monotonic (ever-increasing), and supports sub-millisecond access.

 ```elixir
 test "should be monotonically increasing" do